heyjul3s/next-ts/README.md

 └───utils
 ```

-### API
+### Requests

-The **api** directory is where all API calls are located.
+The **requests** directory is where all API calls are located.
 This will also where endpoint constants can be declared.

 ### Components